PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/dq.rst

 .. class:: EDNSOptionView

-  An object that represents a single EDNS option
+  An object that represents the values of a single EDNS option

+  .. method:: EDNSOptionView:count()
+     .. versionadded:: 4.2.0

+    The number of values for this EDNS option.

+  .. method:: EDNSOptionView:getValues()
+     .. versionadded:: 4.2.0

+    Return a table of NULL-safe strings values for this EDNS option.

   .. attribute:: EDNSOptionView.size

-    The size in bytes of the EDNS option.
+    The size in bytes of the first value of this EDNS option.

   .. method:: EDNSOptionView:getContent()

-    Returns a NULL-safe string object of the EDNS option's content
+    Returns a NULL-safe string object of the first value of this EDNS option.